-Therefore, conventional products that contain traces of authorised GMOs are not subject to traceability and labelling requirements if the traces of these GMOs are below a limit of 0.9 per cent, provided the presence of this material is adventitious or technically unavoidable.
+Therefore, conventional products that are 'contaminated' by authorised GMOs are not subject to traceability and labelling requirements if they contain traces of these GMOs below a limit of 0.9 per cent, provided the presence of this material is adventitious or technically unavoidable.
+On the other hand, GMOs that are not authorised in the European Community but that have been declared safe by the former Commission's Scientific Committees or by EFSA, are tolerated up to a limit of 0.5 per cent in food or feed.
+If this limit is exceeded, the product may not be placed on the market.

-During the reporting period, the EC has imported more than 3 million tons of maize that may have contained GMOs and also 100 million tons of soybeans that may have contained GMOs.
-Since entry into force of the EC's regulations on labelling and traceability in April 2004, shipments that may contain living modified organisms intended for direct use as food or feed, or for processing (LMOs-FFP) should be clearly identified as containing LMOs and those LMOs should be identified by the unique identifier in line with the OECD's guidelines on unique identifiers of genetically modified plants.
+During the reporting period, the EC has imported an estimated 3.6 million tons of maize that may have contained GMOs and also a significant amount of soybeans that may have contained GMOs.
+Since entry into force of the EC's regulations on labelling and traceability in April 2004, ship ments that may contain living modified organisms intended for direct use as food or feed, or for processing (LMOs-FFP) should be clearly identified as containing LMOs and those LMOs should be identified by the unique identifier in line with the OECD's guidelines on unique identifiers of genetically modified plants.
 In the case of mixtures of LMO-FFP shipments, the exact list of GMOs present in the shipment may be replaced by the list of GMOs "that have been used to constitute the shipment."
 Most operators use commercial invoices for purposes of documentation.
-Based on the EC's limited experience to date, the new labelling and traceability requirements have not posed a significant problem for international trade in this area (See report COM 2006 197).
-In 2008, the EC will draw up a second report on its experience with the traceability and labelling regulation.
+Based on the EC's experience to date, the new labelling and traceability requirements have not posed a significant problem for international trade in this area.